KimLHill/Kimberley_Hill_MSP2/testing.md

 ## **Manual Testing**
 The following manual tests were carried out on both Google Chrome and Mozilla Firefox:
     * Social media links were clicked on to make sure that they open in a new tab at the correct corresponding landing page.
-    * Contact email address link opens up a new tab to email service.
+    * Contact email address link opens up a new tab to an email service.
     * Navbar items were clicked on from each page to make sure that they navigate to the correct page and that they are correctly shown as 'active' when selected.
     * All buttons and links were clicked on to check that they take the user to the correct page.
     * Map markers display the info window with correct location information when clicked.